Learn more about Canada 🍁 visa, Scholarships, Free Visa to Study Abroad. Apply Now by clicking on the link below

 Businesses grow, and as such, there is a relative increase in the demand for people fit for these vacant positions.
 Recruitment Officers (Recruiters) play a major role to fill the unending demand in Canada for candidates to fill the job openings made available.
 In professional fields like engineering and technology, the demand for recruiters is very high.

 A recruiter trying to build a career path in Canada is required to have a bachelor’s degree in a field like human relations.
-A recruiter can improve their chances by registering as a professional recruiter, also by being a member of the Association of Professional Recruiters of Canada (APRC).
+A recruiter can improve their chances by registering as a professional recruiter, and also by being a member of the Association of Professional Recruiters of Canada (APRC).

 Average Salary: $65,292